 Marine Corps Base Camp Pendleton

-"The West Coast's Premiere Expeditionary Training Base"
+"The West Coast's Premier Expeditionary Training Base"

 The Resident Energy Conservation Program (RECP) is the result of Department of Defense (DoD) initiative that has been implemented in all Public-Private Venture (PPV) family housing units aboard all Marine Corps installations.
 The RECP supports the Marine Corps energy strategy by encouraging energy conservation and reducing electricity costs.